How to see if the EV or PHEV you want qualifies for a tax credit | Autoblog

 More requirements are coming

 After Jan.
+1, 2023, though, more factors come into play.
+The government says it will be updating the list as it gets more information, but as it stands now, the DOE list claims the number of qualifying models will expand to 31 after Jan.
+1.

-1, 2023, though, more factors come into play, and a few more vehicles could qualify, particularly models from Tesla and GM; those two automakers had been phased out under the old tax credits, but on Jan.
+Specifically, models from Tesla and GM could qualify; those two automakers had been phased out under the old tax credits, but on Jan.
 1 they'll become eligible again.

-The government says it will be updating the list as it gets more information.
-As it stands now, the DOE list claims the number of qualifying models will expand to 31 after Jan.
-1. And yet, there are vehicles there that will likely fall off the list because they exceed the post-Jan.
-1 MSRP caps of $55,000 for a car and $80,000 for an SUV — for example, it shows all four Tesla models, when only the Model 3 has a starting MSRP below the $55,000 cap; it's unclear if the Model Y crossover would count as an SUV for the purposes of the tax credit; and the Model X is clearly far beyond the cap with a starting price of over $126,000.
+And yet, some vehicles will likely fall off the list because they exceed the post-Jan.
+1 MSRP caps of $55,000 for a car and $80,000 for an SUV — for example, the list shows all four Tesla models, when only the Model 3 has a starting MSRP below the $55,000 cap; it's unclear if the Model Y crossover would count as an SUV for the purposes of the tax credit; and the Model X is clearly far beyond the cap with a starting price of over $126,000.
 Likewise, the Mercedes EQS is on the list but has a starting price of $102,000.

 Under the law, an electric vehicle must contain a battery with half its value made or assembled in North America — eventually reaching 100% in 2029.
 Plus, at first, 40% of the metals used in a vehicle’s battery must come from North America.
 By 2027, that required threshold would reach 80%.
 If the metals requirement isn’t met, the automaker and its buyers would be eligible for only half the tax credit, $3,750.

-But production of lithium and other minerals that are used to produce EV batteries is now dominated by China.
+But production of lithium and other minerals that are used to produce EV batteries is now dominated by China, as is production of the batteries themselves.
 And the world’s leading producer of cobalt, another component of the EV batteries, is the Democratic Republic of Congo.

 And then there are the income caps.
 The tax credit would be available only to couples with incomes of $300,000 or less or single people with income of $150,000 or less.